assamshiraz/Quantum-Summer-School/README.md

 Leading to applications in infrastructure engineering and quantum software engineering.

-The skills I needed to complete Lab 1, Lab 2 and Lab 4 was python programming skills involving Qiskit, documentation reading/self-learning, OOP, modularity, and data analysis (heavily in lab 4).
+The skills I needed to complete Lab 1, Lab 2 and Lab 4 was python programming skills involving Qiskit, documentation reading/self-learning, simulating circuits, simulating physical objects like the Heinsenberg spin chain, OOP, modularity, and data analysis (heavily in lab 4).

 This showcases my ability to adapt to unfamiliar work environments, be willing to learn, (even when it gets hard) and software programming as a whole.